A member of the SIB Corp –

 Direct compensation - property damage (DC-PD) coverage

-This section of your automobile insurance policy covers damage to your vehicle or its contents and for loss of use of your vehicle or its contents.
+This section of your automobile insurance policy covers damage to your vehicle or its contents and for loss of use of your car or its contents.
 As the name suggests, you can collect the amount directly from your insurer instead of the person who caused the damage.

 Uninsured automobile coverage